 I’ve been working on the book for years in between freelancing and other projects.
 This newsletter is a way to share the discoveries I’ve made along the way.
 It will be free and irregularly published because I won’t send it to you unless I have some real treats to share.
-I’d be honoured if you’d sign up.
+I’d be honoured if you’d sign up here at Substack.

 The more I work on these mini biographies, the harder I find it to be certain of biographical facts.
 I usually check multiple contemporary sources about the same events and I see errors that are carried forward by later texts and plenty of instances where there are two believable versions of an event.
 They are a work in progress, and I try to make the ambiguities and contradictions clear.